brikcss/starter-module/README.md

 		- Update codacy badge token in README.md.
 		- Turn the repo on in Travis if you want it to build on the next commit.

-3. Before first commit, modify/remove files to needs of project:
+3. _Before the first commit_, modify/remove files to needs of project:

 	- If it doesn't have a CLI tool:
 		- Remove `/bin` folder.